[0:54] Tell us about your process and services

 BB: You will also consult on the exterior color of a home, too.
 What to paint the outside of the house, which I think is interesting.

 LR: Picking an exterior color is completely different than picking an interior color.
 In picking an exterior color lighting is everything.
-There’re a lot of colors, and you just really have to know how it’s going to look in the light, and what direction does your house face, and so forth.
+You need to have the perfect combination of paint shade and strength of your outdoor porch lights to create the ideal, inviting tone for those pulling up to your home to view it.
+The bond begins early between viewer and home.
+There are a lot of colors, and you just really have to know how it’s going to look in the light, and what direction does your house face, and so forth.
 Trim color’s important.

 BB: You do Christmas decorating as well.
 Since we’re nearing that time of year, let’s talk a little bit about that?